SietseAchterop/RtcNoordApp/README.md

   -  A tab to use video separate from the rest.
 E.g. to easilty make a short loop in the video a a slow speed.

-### Advanced used
+### Advanced use

 It is possible to use the data from a session directly in python.
-There prototyping and other experiments on the data can by done from the python prompt.
+There prototyping and other experiments on the data can be done from the python prompt.
 To do this, start python3 in the RtcNoordApp directory.

 Then after the following commands